emacsmirror/bible-gateway/README.md

 ### Insert a Bible passage at point

-To insert a Bible passage in the current buffer, at point, invoke `M-x votd-get-passage`, enter the reference, e.g., John 3:16, or John 3:15-15, or John 3, and hit `RET`.
+To insert a Bible passage in the current buffer, at point, invoke `M-x votd-get-passage`, start typing the Bible book and autocomplete with `TAB`.
+Hit `RET` once the book is selected and enter the desired passage.
+It is possible to request a single verse (John 3:16), a verse range (John 3:16-17), a single chapter (John 3), and a chapter range (John 3-4).
+Hit `RET` in the end to view the content.
 Set the user option `votd-include-ref` to `t` to include the reference, or to `nil` to exclude it.